sdam-au/LAGT/README.md

 'perseus_tags_correct%': 88.9405918229049,
 'perseus_lemmata_correct%': 87.15608764400271}
 ```
-(Detailed evaluation of the model still missing.)
+(The results of this systematically underestimate the performance of the model because of some differences in tokenization between universal dependencies data and spaCy - we have to mode modify the tokenizer.)

 ---
 ### Data